-- (1) A guardian of a child under the Guardianship Act must start, defend, contest, or respond to a proceeding involving the child, in the name of the child and by the guardian, unless a judge orders that another person act as litigation guardian. - (2) A statutory representative must start, defend, contest or respond to a proceeding involving the represented adult in the names of the adult and the representative, unless a judge orders that another person act as litigation guardian. - (3) In all other instances, a person may become the litigation guardian by filing a litigation guardian's statement. - (4) The litigation guardian's statement must include one of the following kinds of headings: - (a) a standard heading with the words "Intended Proceeding in the Supreme Court of Nova Scotia" instead of "Supreme Court of Nova Scotia", if the statement is signed before a proceeding is started; - (b) the standard heading of the proceeding, modified if necessary to add the litigation guardian's name and title. - (5) The litigation guardian's statement must be entitled "Litigation Guardian's Statement", be signed personally by the litigation guardian, and include all of the following: - (a) the guardian's consent to be litigation guardian for the party; - (b) a description of the litigation guardian's relationship to the party; - (c) confirmation the litigation guardian has appointed counsel for the party; - (d) a representation that the litigation guardian has no interest in the proceeding adverse to that of the party; - (e) an acknowledgment that costs are normally awarded for or against a party rather than the party's litigation guardian, but that a litigation guardian may be liable for costs if the guardian abuses the court's processes. - (6) The litigation guardian's statement may be in Form 36.07.
+- (1) A guardian of a child under the Guardianship Act must start, defend, contest, or respond to a proceeding involving the child, in the name of the child and by the guardian, unless a judge orders that another person act as litigation guardian. - (2) A statutory representative must start, defend, contest or respond to a proceeding involving the represented adult in the names of the adult and the representative, unless a judge orders that another person act as litigation guardian. - (3) In all other instances, a person may become the litigation guardian by filing a litigation guardian's statement.
+The litigation guardian's statement must be filed when the notice of action is filed, unless otherwise ordered by a judge. - (4) The litigation guardian's statement must include one of the following kinds of headings: - (a) a standard heading with the words "Intended Proceeding in the Supreme Court of Nova Scotia" instead of "Supreme Court of Nova Scotia", if the statement is signed before a proceeding is started; - (b) the standard heading of the proceeding, modified if necessary to add the litigation guardian's name and title. - (5) The litigation guardian's statement must be entitled "Litigation Guardian's Statement", be signed personally by the litigation guardian, and include all of the following: - (a) the guardian's consent to be litigation guardian for the party; - (b) a description of the litigation guardian's relationship to the party; - (c) confirmation the litigation guardian has appointed counsel for the party; - (d) a representation that the litigation guardian has no interest in the proceeding adverse to that of the party; - (e) an acknowledgment that costs are normally awarded for or against a party rather than the party's litigation guardian, but that a litigation guardian may be liable for costs if the guardian abuses the court's processes. - (6) The litigation guardian's statement may be in Form 36.07.